himanshu2454/Kunteksto/docs_source/source/configure.rst

 	[NAMESPACES]
 	; any additional namespaces must be defined here with their abbreviations.
+The format is is shown below.
+Note the space after the colon.
-	; {abbrev}:{namespace URI}
+	; {abbrev}: {namespace URI}

 	dul: http://www.ontologydesignpatterns.org/ont/dul/DUL.owl#

-When defining the semantics for your models you will want to use appropriate ontologies from various sources such as Linked Open Vocabularies http://lov.okfn.org/dataset/lov  Biontology https://www.bioontology.org/ etc. As well as your own local ontologies.
+When defining the semantics for your models you will want to use appropriate ontologies from various public sources such as `Linked Open Vocabularies <http://lov.okfn.org/dataset/lov>`_  `Biontology <https://www.bioontology.org/>`_ or some of the many others, as well as your own local ontologies.
 You must define an abbreviation for each ontology namespace here.
-The one above shows the example from the Tutorial/Demo of defining the *dul* abbreviation for the Ontology Design Patterns ontology.
+The one above shows the example from the Tutorial/Demo of defining the *dul* abbreviation for the `Ontology Design Patterns <http://ontologydesignpatterns.org/wiki/Main_Page>`_ ontology.

 .. sourcecode:: text